vroncevic/config_flask/README.md

-Flask Configuration Mechanism (Python Package).
+Flask Configuration Mechanism (Python 2.7/3.4).
 ================================================================================

 The README is used to introduce the modules and provide instructions on